senior leadership team

 Outside of school I like to keep active as a member of Parkwood Gym and also as a part of the Salisbury Basketball team who play in the Solent Area League.
 I am an avid Chelsea fan and currently hold the trophy for the St Joseph’s Fantasy Football league.
 However no weekend is complete without spending time with my family watching box sets!

-Mr C Bartel - Senior Lead (Behaviour & Welfare)
+Mr C Bartel - Senior Lead (Behaviour & ATTENDANCE)

 I am very pleased to be working at St Joseph’s where I have found a very welcoming, polite and talented community of pupils and staff.
 In previous work in education I have been a PE teacher and a member of SLT in schools for pupils Special Educational Needs including specialist Social Emotional Mental Health provisions.
 My most recent post previous to St Joseph’s was at a mainstream school in Portsmouth where I held the position of Head of Years 9 and 10.

 Before operating in schools I worked for PGL for a number of years where I gained qualifications and a passion for a range of outdoor and adventurous activities.
 These include canoeing and kayaking which I continue to do when possible alongside a bit of snowboarding.

 Outside of school I love spending as much time as possible with my wife and two young children.
 I play cricket for my village side in the summer and football in the winter.
 My family and I have been involved in our Parish community at our church in North Baddeley and we are looking forward to spending time in the Salisbury Parish at St Gregory’s and St Osmond’s.